10 Best Tips for Adopting a Dog in Korea

 Where to adopt a dog in Korea

 Although speaking Korean is infinitely useful when you live here, it’s not totally necessary for finding your doggo.
-There are English-speaking rescues to be found on Facebook, often run by military volunteers.
-If you can read Korean, there’s an app called Paw In Hand which lists dogs in shelters around the nation.
-And there’s also a popular Naver cafe called Gangsamo (강사모 in Korean, which is short for 강아지를 사랑하는 모임, or “Dog Lover’s Gathering”) with even more dog listings and care tips.
+There are several English-friendly rescue communities on Facebook, many run by military volunteers, where dogs in need of homes are regularly posted.
+If you can read basic Korean, the Paw In Hand app is one of the most popular platforms for looking through lists of dogs from shelters across the country.
+Another go-to resource is the Naver cafe Gangsamo (강사모 in Korean, short for 강아지를 사랑하는 모임, or “Dog Lover’s Gathering”), where you’ll find extensive listings along with practical advice from experienced dog owners.

 Pet-friendly apartments